 Why do most career development plans get abandoned?

 The standard career development plan template asks you to start with a vision statement.
-But a meta-analysis by Whiston, Brecheisen, and Stephens examining career interventions found that structured, experiential approaches – where participants assessed real situations and worked through focused goal-setting – produced significantly stronger career decision outcomes than unstructured methods, with an overall weighted mean effect size of 0.352 for career counseling effectiveness [3].
+But a meta-analysis by Whiston, Brecheisen, and Stephens of career interventions found that approaches involving a counselor and structured formats, such as workshops and structured groups, produced better outcomes than counselor-free or unstructured methods [3].
 Starting with reflection, not aspiration, is what separates plans that stick from plans that become wallpaper.

 So the question isn’t whether a career development plan template is worth your time.
 It’s whether you’re filling it in the right order.
 The fill-in sequence of a career development plan matters more than the template format.
 If you’ve been building career connections but still feeling directionless, the issue is probably the planning process rather than the plan itself.